Ya7yaL/Ya7yaL.github.io/_posts/2018-03-08-howto-disable-push-from-firefox-58.md

 ---
 Firefox has recently implemented push notifications.
 And I am upset because dont really see the point in term of usability.

-It might had been useful a decade ago, when RSS aggregator and newsletter were cool.
-Or maybe there are "Notification Center" lobbyists trying to sell it to companies, I don't know.
+It might had been useful a decade ago, when RSS aggregators and newsletters were cool.
+Or maybe there are some"Notification Center" lobbyists trying to sell it to companies, I don't know.

 Nevertheless, I think it' useless.
 So I found away to disable it in Firefox 58